 - Annotation - add text, shapes, lines, and blurred areas

-After a file is inserted, it appears on the page as a tile; the tile with the grey background is what users will see; tiles can't be resized.
+After a file is inserted, it will appear on the page as a tile.
+The tile with the grey background is what users will see; tiles can't be resized.

 Delete files from your page